Solving Optimal Execution Problems via In-Context Operator Networks: Price impact operator learning and neural network solver

-The in-context learning procedure and few-shot prompting inference of the ICON model are illustrated in Figure~\ref{fig:illustration_icon-oc}~(a).
-Each row above the dashed line represents one data point that is used in training.
-The data in row $i$ is produced by the same price impact model $\theta_i$ and consists of $M$ condition and quantity of interest (QoI) pairs $(u^{i,1},Y^{i,1}), \ldots, (u^{i,M}, Y^{i,M})$ serving as the context, followed by the actual question condition $u^{i,0}$, a query $(s_1,\ldots,s_k)$, and the corresponding output $(Y^{i,0}_{s_1},\ldots,Y^{i,0}_{s_k})$.
-The query provides ICON with the grid information (discretization) on which $Y$ is evaluated.
-Note that the discretization for the question condition can be different from the discretization of the example pairs, which themselves can differ across the examples.
-Based on this data, ICON is trained in an offline manner.
-We use masking to ensure that $Y$ is non-anticipative with respect to $u$ and the provided examples during the learning process.
-Next, at the inference stage illustrated below the dashed line in Figure~\ref{fig:illustration_icon-oc}~(a), the trained ICON network is presented with $M$ new examples (data prompts) stemming from a (possibly unseen) model~$\tilde\theta$.
-Based on these examples, the pre-trained ICON network infers the underlying operator $\boldsymbol{I}_{\tilde\theta}$ and provides the output prediction for an arbitrary question condition $u^0$ at an arbitrary query $(s_1,\ldots ,s_l)$.
-In other words, it predicts the price impact $Y = \boldsymbol{I}_{\tilde\theta}(u^0)$ of a strategy $u^0$ on the grid $(s_1, \dots, s_l)$ for a {\em possibly unknown model} $\tilde\theta$ that generated the example data as context.
-Moreover, predictions of the price impact $\boldsymbol{I}_{\tilde\theta}(u)$ for any strategy $u \in \mathcal{U}$ on a varying grid can then be obtained by providing as context the same $M$ examples from the underlying model $\tilde{\theta}$ in every inference step.
+Next, at the inference stage illustrated below the dashed line in Figure~\ref{fig:illustration_icon-oc}~(a), the trained ICON network is presented with $M$ new time series sample data (data prompts) of $(u,Y)$ pairs, stemming from a possibly unseen model~$\tilde\theta$, discretized on some time grid.
+Based on these examples, the pre-trained ICON network infers the underlying price impact operator $\boldsymbol{I}_{\tilde\theta}$ and provides the output prediction for an arbitrary question condition $u^0$ at an arbitrary query $(s_1, \ldots, s_n)$.
+In other words, it predicts the realized price impact $Y^0 = \boldsymbol{I}_{\tilde\theta}(u^0)$ incurred by a strategy $u^0$ on the time grid $(s_1, \dots, s_n)$ for a {\em possibly unknown model} $\tilde\theta$ that generated the sample time series data as context.
+Moreover, predictions of the price impact $\boldsymbol{I}_{\tilde\theta}(u)$ for any strategy $u \in \mathcal{U}$ on a varying time grid can then be obtained by providing as context the same $M$ example data pairs from the underlying model $\tilde{\theta}$ in every inference step.
 In this way, we obtain an ICON \emph{surrogate operator} $\boldsymbol{\hat{I}}_{\tilde\theta}$ for the true operator $\boldsymbol{I}_{\tilde{\theta}}$ that we can feed into an optimization algorithm to compute the corresponding optimal order execution strategy in~\eqref{def:optproblem}.
-The subscript $\tilde\theta$ in the notation for the surrogate operator $\boldsymbol{\hat{I}}_{\tilde\theta}$ emphasizes that the provided context (examples) originate from the same model $\tilde\theta$.
+The subscript $\tilde\theta$ in the notation for the surrogate operator $\boldsymbol{\hat{I}}_{\tilde\theta}$ emphasizes that the provided context (examples) originates from the same model $\tilde\theta$.
+We stress, however, that ICON does not actually infer the underlying model $\tilde\theta$ and its parameters.
+Instead, it internally processes an encoder-based representation of the model underlying the examples, which is based on similarities with the models generating the examples in the offline training step.
+In particular, the model $\tilde\theta$ could be a completely new, unseen model that is even outside the class of models encountered in training, as long as this family of models is rich enough to embed important characteristics of $\tilde\theta$.